 We’ll also book your on-the-ground transportation, including transfers to and from the airport and for your journey around the country.

-Our travel agents are local in Iceland, Scotland and Scandinavia.
-That means you can holiday with peace of mind that we’re close by and reachable.
+Our travel agents are based in Iceland, Scotland and Scandinavia.
+That means you can holiday with peace of mind knowing that we’re close by and reachable.

 - Look up northern lights tour packages in Iceland

 - Related: Best times and places to see the northern lights in Iceland